mapbox/node-or-tools/README.md

 You will need a compatible C++ stdlib, see below if you encounter issues.
 Building from source is supported via the `--build-from-source` flag.

+#### Ubuntu 16.04

+You're fine.
+The system's stdlib is recent enough.

 #### Ubuntu 14.04

 ```